SNAP Benefits in Indiana: How to Apply and Qualify

 • Download and print the application form from the official Indiana SNAP website.

-• Mail the completed application to your county's DFR office.
+• Mail the application and documents to your county DFR office.

 How to Contact EBT Customer Service in Indiana